-The source code for ielftool and a Microsoft Visual Studio template project are available in the rx\src\elfutils directory.
+The source code for ielftool and a CMake configuration file are available in the riscv\src\elfutils directory.
 If you have specific requirements for how the checksum should be generated or requirements for format conversion, you can modify the source code accordingly.
+The CMake file can be used as a Microsoft Visual Studio project or it can be used to generate makefiles for use on Linux, etc.